Botulism and Raw Honey

 Botulism from honey is a VERY rare occurrence, and even more rare in healthy adults.
 Infants are a different story – and while it’s rare, it’s extremely possible for infants to contract botulism from raw honey.
 So enjoy your raw honey all you like – but don’t share it with the baby.
 This includes cooked honey and any other honey variety.
 Doctors recommend waiting until the child is older than 1 year before they consume honey products.

-One thought on “Botulism and Raw Honey
+1 thoughts on “Botulism and Raw Honey

 1. Pingback: Health Benefits of Raw Honey, Food as Medicine - Trade-off Nutrition